You remember all of those people that told us just wait, just wait when Obamacare is implemented.

 And we'll all love it.

-Live from the Southern Command in Sunny South Florida.
+Live from the Southern Command in sunny South Florida.

-It's open line Friday.
+It's Open Line Friday.

-Yes, Saribh.
+Yes, Sereba.

-And a golden EIB microphone.
+I had a golden EIB microphone.

 Half my brain tied behind my back just to make it fair.

-You would not I'm not gonna complain.
+I'm not going to complain.

 So I read this and I'm thinking, okay, how does this dovetail?

-UK tries backdoor privatization of health care, because it's gotten so bad.
+UK tries backdoor privatization of health care because it's gotten so bad.

 It is so unwieldy.

-It it just doesn't work.
+It just doesn't work.

 And this story is about the British attempt to fix their massive socialized medicine system by privatizing it.

-There are so many other things today that I want to get to and and your phone calls as well.
+There are so many other things today that I want to get to and your phone calls as well.

 But folks, this is the most amazing thing.

-And Hemmer kind of hammered Rove, I thought when I watched this.
+And Hemmer kind of hammered Rove, I thought, when I watched this.

 But Carl, you are warning that Republicans can't afford to get overconfident here.